The Korea Open is a WTA 250 tennis tournament that is played on outdoor hard courts at the Seoul Olympic Park Tennis Center in Seoul, South Korea.

 The inaugural singles tournament in Seoul in 2004 was won by Maria Sharapova while the doubles were won by Jeon Mi-ra and Cho Yoon-jeong.

-The tournament was played at the WTA 125 level in 2021 but for the 2022 tournament, it was upgraded to a WTA 250 event.
+The tournament was played at the WTA 125 level in 2021 but from 2022 onwards, it was upgraded to a WTA 250 event.

 2023 WTA Korea Open